US Studying Ways To End Use of Social Security Numbers For ID - Slashdot

 We already have a national ID - it's called Social Security - so what's the objection to another one?

-The cool thing is (Score:1)
+The cool thing is (Score:2)

 You'll be able to conveniently use your social security number to get your new id number.